CoolCodeDev/ccQuestion/README.md

 # ccQuestion
-Angular library with question templates and services to ease validation and creation.
+Javascript library with question templates and services to ease validation and creation.
+Developed in a style that makes AngularJs a great library to glue the components together.